Independent Pharmacy Newsroom

 No Strike for UPS

-UPS Teamsters members approve 5-year contract
+UPS Teamsters members approve five-year contract

 The Teamsters Union members voted to approve the tentative contract agreement reached last month, ending contentious labor negotiations that threatened to disrupt package deliveries for thousands of pharmacies nationwide.